 Jim Elliott’s son Tim grew up taking apart and cleaning typewriters and worked for his father and uncle as a teen (he also sacked groceries and milked a cow to sell the milk for a dollar a gallon).
 Tim joined the family business the day he graduated high school.

 Standley Systems opens an office in Lawton, Oklahoma to better serve southwestern Oklahoma.

 Tim took over the business at age 27.

 Standley Systems branches out to Oklahoma City through the purchase of NuTech and later moves into the Oil Center West Tower in OKC.
 Standley acquires Woolsey’s Office Products in Duncan, Oklahoma and it expands its reach in southern Oklahoma.

 Don Elliott’s son, and current COO, Greg Elliott joined the company.

 Standley opens Ardmore office to serve southern Oklahoma.
-Allen Systems of Ardmore is acquired.
+Allen Systems of Chickasha is acquired.

 They changed the name to Standley Systems to reflect its full range of products and solutions.

 Tulsa location added to better serve Eastern Oklahoma.